FeatherCMS/feather/README.md

 ---

+## Bcrypt segfault (running from cli using Swift 5.2 & macOS)

+There is a [Swift bug](https://bugs.swift.org/browse/SR-12424) that causing the issue, it'll be fixed soon.

 ## Debug

 If you see a `Segmentation fault: 11` error or something similar, you can start the server through the `lldb` debugger.